hlayan/scripty/README.md

 # Scripty
-A simple editor that make easy to type superscript and subscript
+A simple editor that make easy to type `superscript` and `subscript`

-There are many keyboards out there for typing superscript and subscript.
-However, It's not easy to use for eveyone.
-For example, I need to type "H₂O" and then I have to switch specific keyboard to type '₂'.
-After switching other keyboard, I type '₂' from that keyboard and then I have to switch back my keyboard again.
-That's so annoying for users to type superscript and subscript.

-Now we have "Scripty", when we need to type "H₂O", just open "Scripty" app and choose what you want to type, and type from your keyboard Whatever keyboard you are using.

 ## Screenshots